Carpal Tunnel Release

 What is carpal tunnel release surgery?

 During a carpal tunnel release, a surgeon cuts through the ligament that is pressing down on the carpal tunnel.
-This makes more room for the median nerve and tendons passing through the tunnel, and usually improves pain and function.
+This makes more room for the median nerve and tendons passing through the tunnel.
+It usually improves pain and function.

 A diagnosis of carpal tunnel syndrome is about the only reason to have a carpal tunnel surgery.
-And even then, your doctor will likely want you to try nonsurgical treatments first.
-These may include over-the-counter pain medicines, physical therapy, changes to the equipment you use at work, wrist splints, or shots of steroids in the wrist to help relieve swelling and pain.
+And even then, your healthcare provider will likely want you to try nonsurgical treatments first.
+These may include:

-The reasons that a doctor would recommend a carpal tunnel release surgery may include:
+The reasons that a healthcare provider would recommend a carpal tunnel release surgery may include:

 - The nonsurgical interventions for carpal tunnel syndrome don’t relieve the pain.